Dark Side (R5 song)

 "Dark Side" is a song by American pop rock band R5.
 It was released on February 1, 2016 as the fifth and final single from Sometime Last Night.
-It was written by Ross Lynch, Riker Lynch, Rocky Lynch and Ellington Ratliff, and produced by Rocky and Matt Wallace.
+It was written by Ross Lynch, Riker Lynch, Rocky Lynch, Brigitte Guitart and Ellington Ratliff, and produced by Rocky Lynch and Matt Wallace.

 Background and release

 In an interview to Billboard, Ross said that "Dark Side" was the first song written for the album and it generated inspiration for the band to write other songs.
 He said: "I think it was at that moment that we realized we actually have the capability and the skill set to just write the whole record.
 And then we just kept writing songs and beating off songs that we previously had.
 We had a checklist; We'd be like, 'Alright, 'Dark Side' is better than this song, so it'll take that song's spot, and then this song can take this other song's spot.'
 We basically worked our way down and replaced the whole record".
 The funky guitar riffs came about with a bass line from Rocky, then the band sprinkled a little synth on top".
-It was written by Ross Lynch, Riker Lynch, Rocky Lynch and Ellington Ratliff, and produced by Rocky and Matt Wallace.
+It was written by Ross Lynch, Riker Lynch, Rocky Lynch, Brigitte Guitart and Ellington Ratliff, and produced by Rocky and Matt Wallace.

 The song was released on February 1, 2016.
 To Maria Ciezak of The Aquarian, Riker commented that the band wanted the song as a single from the beginning of the album: "Everyone on our crew, our friends, our fans, everybody kept telling us "Dark Side" is the one you have to make the single!
 We all love it, and we know it’s a fan favorite, so it’s been going over really well".